Help restrict the worst uses of neonic pesticides

 Senior Director, Conservation America Campaign, Environment America

-This move would ensure that only licensed pesticide applicators can use neonics, reducing their prevalence in backyards, gardens, and other areas where bees forage.
-It’s a practical, proven step that has worked in 12 other states, including Maine, New Jersey, California and most recently Washington State.
+This would be a huge step toward reducing their prevalence in backyards, gardens, and other areas where bees forage.
+It has worked in 12 other states, including Maine, New Jersey, California and most recently Washington State.

 Protecting pollinators isn’t just about saving bees; it’s about safeguarding Oregon’s ecosystems, agriculture and environmental legacy.
 Join us in fighting for a future where bees thrive and our natural world flourishes.